muratk3n/thirdwave/en/README.md

 ---

-Noone sits around and defines these nice little categories for people to fall into; politicians naturally gravitate towards certain block bcz of certain optimality.
+Noone sits around and defines these nice little categories for people to fall into; politicians (therefore the people) naturally gravitate towards certain blocks bcz of certain optimality.
 A hard-ass parent, tough, strict with their children, would this person be more "work till you die" type of person in his economics, or otherwise?
 The categories arise naturally.
 If this natural division does not exist, take that as sa sign of fail in the system.

 ---